MaxiMir/Motive/blog/science-of-procrastination/en.md

 <a name="habits"></a>

-## 4. Building Long-Term Habits to Prevent Procrastination
+## 4. Building long-term habits to prevent procrastination

 To prevent procrastination in the long term, consider implementing these habits: